BradleyCodeU/bradleycodeu.github.io/_apcsp/tk/044TkWeirdCalcInputValidationReview.md

 Using Mu or repl.it...

-1. Create an Entry widget (you may NOT use Spinbox for this project) for number 1 and another Entry widget for number 2
+1. Create an Entry widget (you may NOT use Spinboxes for this project) for number 1 and another Entry widget for number 2
 2. Create a Button widget
 3. When the Button is pressed:
    1. if NOT Validate input, create a messagebox that will show an error.
 Check that user has input numbers and that number 2 is not zero.